 - Enable HTTP/2: It's automatic for HTTPS connections, but verify with logging interceptor

-- Configure timeouts appropriately: Long timeouts = thread starvation
+- Configure timeouts appropriately: Long timeouts = thread starvation, short timeouts = false failures

 - Cache responses: Use OkHttp's cache, not custom solutions